AgoraIO/Agora-Chat-API-Examples/chat-app-server-django/README.md

 python3 manage.py runserver
 ```

-This will run on the port `8000` by default.
+This will make the server run on the port `8000` by default.
+However, you are free to use another port, for example `python3 manage.py runserver 80` to run on port `80`.

 ## API